 Aligned with this vision, ESSA’s mission describes the way how ESSA will realise this vision and serve to define meaningful actions for the present and near future.

-To provide current and future software professionals, and learning providers, with the educational and training instruments they need to meet the demand for software skills in Europe.
+To provide current and future software professionals, learning providers, with the educational and training instruments they need to meet the demand for software skills in Europe.

 The conclusions are organised to point out some conclusive ideas from each of the six strategic objectives that provide structure to the ESSA Software Skills Strategy.

 Strategic objective 1.
 Map, analyse and monitor skills needs.
 The ESSA Alliance needs analysis focused on a first inventarisation and mapping of the skills needed for software professionals.
 The ESSA Alliance strategy review process continues this process and will provide an overview of the future and current demand for skills and role profiles for software professionals on a yearly basis.
-An important part of this process is the involvement of experts by means of expert groups, organised at national levels and European levels.
+An important part in this process is the involvement of experts by means of expert groups, organised at national levels and European level.
 In this way, the expert groups function at the same time as a carriage to involve stakeholders and foster essential partnerships, embedding ESSA’s activities in local contexts.

 Strategic objective 2.
 Identify market-oriented software roles.
 The ESSA Alliance 5 selected professional role profiles for software professionals are evaluated given the current and projected market needs and adapted when relevant.
 Results from the needs analysis clearly indicated the importance of certain soft skills and profession-related skills in relation to all the selected software roles.

 Strategic objective 3.
 Design and develop harmonised curricula.
 The ESSA Alliance harmonised curricula will be consistent and market-oriented.
 Therefore, a translation of market needs to educational concepts is necessary, which can be done by using educational profiles.
 There are several aspects that are important when looking at effectively and efficiently educating and training software professionals like flexibility and modularity which directly link to individualised pathways and the recognition of earlier acquired skills.
-Part of the development of these curricula is also the development of learning materials and the piloting of the curricula.
+Parts of the development of these curricula are also the development of learning materials and the piloting of the curricula.

 Strategic objective 4.
 Validate learning processes.
 The ESSA Alliance will focus on independent assessments of learning outcomes using professional assessment organisations.
-ESSA will develop an accreditation system for the learning programmes and a certification framework for skills for software professionals, based on the principles of micro credentialing and making use of digital badges.
+ESSA will develop an accreditation system for the learning programmes and a certification framework for skills for software professionals, based on the principles of micro-credentialing and making use of digital badges.